wikimedia/mediawiki-services-mobileapps/pagelib/docs/pcs/pcs.md

 ### What wikimedia-page-library-pcs is for

+- to be hosted server-side for clients of PCS mobile-html
+- to be run on a client inside a WebView or web browser
+- a high level abstraction layer of wikimedia-page-library
 - is an adapter of client side to server side mobile-html functionality
 - providing an interface for manipulating the presentation of page content (theme, dim images, margins, ...)
 - providing an interface for setting up expected event handling on the client side to complement server side DOM transformations (lazy loading, table collapsing, ...)
 - providing an interface for retrieving metadata directly from the PCS page (lead image URL, page revision, description, ...)
-- to be hosted server-side for clients of PCS mobile-html
-- to be run on a client inside a WebView or web browser
-- a high level abstraction layer of wikimedia-page-library
 - A specific major version knows which DOM transformations have been applied server side on a given page (by including the version in the URL for this adapter) and executes the corresponding client side functionality if and when needed (registering events).
   Examples:
   - Lazy Loading: server side we replace `<img>` tags with `<span>` placeholder elements.
 Then on the client side (here) we need to replace the placeholders back to the original `<img>` tags when appropriate.
   - Collapse / expand tables
+  - Collapse / expand reference list sections

 ### What wikimedia-page-library-pcs is not for